-I ask her to text me the links to recipes she wants to try and I choose one I am willing to spend time on. (she doesn’t quite know that not everything that looks good on Pinterest works out in real life).
+I ask her to text me the links to recipes she wants to try and I choose one I am willing to spend time on. (she doesn’t know quite yet that not everything on Pinterest works out in real life).

 After we agreed on the recipe, I send the little ones upstairs with daddy, and she and I work in the kitchen.

 This homemade Oreo ice cream recipe is one we recently tried, and everybody loved it.

 Another idea is to make breakfast together.

 Most of all though, we are together while we create, so there is time for kind words, kisses and hugs.